On the Variance, Admissibility, and Stability of Empirical Risk Minimization: Introduction

-\item It is known that ERM is always admissible in the fixed design \citep{chatterjee2014new,chen2017note}, in the sense that for any convex class $\cF$, there is no estimator that can have a lower error than ERM (up to a multiplicative absolute constant) on \textit{every} regression function.
-We provide a short proof of this result for fixed design via a fixed-point theorem.
-Using the same method, we also prove a somewhat weaker result in the random design case, generalizing the main result of \cite{chatterjee2014new}.
+\item It is known that ERM is always admissible in the fixed design setting \citep*{chatterjee2014new,chen2017note}; that is, for any convex function class, no estimator has a lower error than ERM (up to a multiplicative absolute constant) on \textit{every} regression function.
+We provide a short proof of this result via a fixed-point theorem.
+Using a similar approach, we also prove a somewhat weaker result in the random design case, generalizing the main result of \cite{chatterjee2014new}.

-\item We show that ERM is stable, in the sense that all almost-minimizers (up to the minimax rate) of square loss are close in the space of functions.
-This result is a non-asymptotic analogue of the asymptotic analysis in \cite{caponnetto2006stability}, and extends its scope to non-Donsker classes.
+\item We show that ERM in the fixed design setting is stable, in the sense that all almost-minimizers (up to the minimax rate) of the squared loss are close in the space of functions.
+In the random design setting, we prove a non-asymptotic analogue of the asymptotic analysis in \cite{caponnetto2006stability}, and extends its scope to non-Donsker classes.

-\item While any almost-minimizer of the square loss is close to the minimizer with respect to the underlying population distribution, the converse is not true.
-We prove that for any non-Donsker class of functions, there exists a target regression function such that, with high probability, there exists a function with high empirical error near the ERM solution; this means that the landscape of near-solutions is, in some sense, irregular. \end{enumerate}
+\item The last item implies that for non-Donsker classes, any almost-minimizer of the squared loss is close to the minimizer with respect to the underlying population distribution.
+Our final result shows that the converse is incorrect.
+We prove that for any non-Donsker class of functions, there exists a target regression function such that, with high probability, there exists a function with high empirical error near the ERM solution.
+This means that the landscape of near-solutions is, in some sense, irregular. \end{enumerate}